 The idea came from a cobbler-type dish that I threw together for Christmas Day dinner at my cousin’s house (you may have seen it in my Instagram stories).
 A can of vegan chili, another can of vegan fire-roasted soup and some added greens with extra spices, topped with homemade biscuits.
 The biscuit topping is a variation of the recipe I have for the Biscuit Nacho Bowl in Vegan Bowl Attack!.

 This time around, I thought I’d change it to something like a grilled cheese with tomato soup, but a bit different.
-The savory tomato filling is made up of fire-roasted tomatoes, white beans (cannellini) for protein, greens and Silk’s Organic Unsweetened Soy Milk for some low-fat creaminess.
+The savory tomato filling is made up of fire-roasted tomatoes, white beans (cannellini) for protein, greens and unsweetened soy milk for some low-fat creaminess.
 Plus, some dried basil, oregano and red pepper flakes for extra punches of flavor.

 Next, the drop biscuit topping is fluffy, with a crunchy outer-crust, filled with fresh chives and vegan cheddar shreds.
 Mmm..
 The textures and tastes of this dish are SO good!
 Another great thing about this Savory Tomato Cobbler, is that it comes together pretty easily.
 So, it’s perfect for serving at a potluck or for a family dinner.

-Even though it’s not totally necessary, I served my cobbler with a vegan sour cream, made with raw cashews and again, the Silk soy milk.
+Even though it’s not totally necessary, I served my cobbler with a vegan sour cream, made with raw cashews and again, soy milk.
 I love how versatile unsweetened non-dairy milks are!
-You can find Silk near you using their store locator, and follow their newsletter for coupons and product updates.

 Now, to the recipe!